-Thirty years ago, when Captain Tom Kehlenbach, owner of Sea Tow Central Connecticut,began patrolling the waters of the Long Island Sound, cell phones didn’t exist.
+Thirty years ago, when Captain Tom Kehlenbach, owner of Sea Tow Central Connecticut, began patrolling the waters of the Long Island Sound, cell phones didn’t exist.
 Now Capt.
-Tom, a Master Salvor, uses drones to find scattered wreckage, and has the honor of being Sea Tow’s second-longest serving captain.
+Tom, a Master Salvor, uses drones to find scattered wreckage, and has the honor of being Sea Tow’s longest serving franchise owner.

 Though technology has dramatically changed over three decades, two things haven’t: Capt.
 Tom’s ironclad commitment to priority service and his unwavering leadership in mentoring the next generation of boaters.

 “This is an impressive milestone for Capt.
 Tom and one we’re proud to celebrate with him,” said Sea Tow CEO Capt.
 Joseph Frohnhoefer III.
 “His focus and dedication to helping individuals and families enjoy boating is why he has been successful over the last 30 years.
 The programs and relationships he has developed locally are a testament to his commitment to the community he serves.”

 Capt.
 Kehlenbach’s team, comprised of active-duty and retired first responders, patrols 75 miles of coastline with a fleet of custom-rigged Boston Whalers strategically located throughout the area.
 Sea Tow Central Connecticut’s response time averages 30 minutes or less, a metric that reflects Tom’s own expectation for service.

 “Families, especially those with small children, need to know we’ll be there in a timely manner no matter what,” he said.
 “It’s our goal to always respond within an hour of receiving a call.”